 About North Carolina’s HERS Rater Market

 As a state, North Carolina ranks fourth in the country for the number of HERS ratings with 16,849 in 2019.
 These homes averaged a HERS Score of 63.
+Since 2007, more than 125,000 homes have been rated!
 One reason for the continued annual increase in the number of HERS Ratings in the state is the availability of Duke Energy’s Residential New Construction (RNC) program, which provides incentives for nearly half of the state’s annual HERS Ratings.
 The program provides residential builders with up to $9,000 of HERS-based incentives in the utility’s Progress Energy territory, which includes metro markets in Wilmington, Raleigh, Asheville and parts of other metro and rural markets across the state.

 Led by NCBPA in 2017, the state’s HERS rating industry successfully advocated for the inclusion of the Energy Rating Index (ERI) as an optional energy code compliance pathway in North Carolina’s 2018 North Carolina Energy Conservation Code, which took effect on January 1, 2019.
 This successful campaign was a planned first step to offer HERS Raters and code officials new ways to work together on energy code compliance activities.
 Since this time, RESNET and the ICC have developed the ICC HERS/IECC Compliance Specialist certification, which offers HERS Raters and RFIs a new opportunity to form strong partnerships with code officials in support of energy code compliance.